- main guest conductor of The Slovak State Philharmonic, Košice

 Since 2004 Zbyněk Müller has been engaged in The National Theatre Prague where he has conducted Don Giovanni, Die Zauberflöte, Le nozze di Figaro (W.A.Mozart), Fate, Cunning Litlte vixen (L.Janáček) Adriana Lecouvreur F.Cilea), Aida, La traviata (G.Verdi), Greek Passions (B.Martinů), Carmen (G.Bizet) , Samson et Dalila (C.Saint-Saëns), Rusalka, Jakobín (A.Dvořák) Les Contes d´Hoffmann (J.Offenbach), Iolanta (P.I.Tchaikovsky) , Le Rossignol (I.Stravinsky), Lohengrin (R.Wagner), Smetana´s operas The Secret and The Kiss (with live recordings for Czech Television), and the world premiere of the opera La Conquista (L.Ferrero).

-A special recognition came after his performance of Britten´s Gloriana (in Czech premiere), a recent remarkable success had also his musical preparation and performances of Carl Orff´s operas Die Kluge and Der Mond.
-With Prague National Theater he lead performances also in Düsseldorf (Don Giovanni), in Wiesbaden (Adriana Lecouvreur), in South Korea and at the prestigious International Festival in Ravenna, Italy (Don Giovanni), in Miskolc (Don Giovanni), and in Pafos Aphrodite Opera Festival, Cyprus (Les Contes d´Hoffmann), with the ansamble of The State Opera Prague he lead the Japan tour with Mozart´s Zauberflöte .
+A special recognition came after his performance of Britten´s Gloriana (in Czech premiere), a remarkable success had also his musical preparation and performances of Carl Orff´s operas Die Kluge and Der Mond and the recent production of Weinberger´s Schwanda, the Bagpiper.
+With Prague National Theater he led performances also in Düsseldorf (Don Giovanni), in Wiesbaden (Adriana Lecouvreur), in South Korea and at the prestigious International Festival in Ravenna, Italy (Don Giovanni), in Miskolc (Don Giovanni), and in Pafos Aphrodite Opera Festival, Cyprus (Les Contes d´Hoffmann) and in Japan (tours with Mozart´s Zauberflöte and Le Nozze di Figaro).
 For the National Moravian – Silesian Theatre Ostrava he prepared and conducted Giordano´s Fedora and Andrea Chénier, in The State Theatre Košice he conducted Smetana´s Bartered Bride.

 Zbyněk Müller also appeared in Theater am Rhein Düsseldorf-Duisburg with Don Giovanni and in Teatro Real Madrid (Janáček´s Fate).